Experimental Syntax: Applying Objective Methods to Sentence Judgments

 Thousand Oaks, CA

 Cowart, Wayne PhD, "Experimental Syntax: Applying Objective Methods to Sentence Judgments" (1997).
-Faculty and Staff Books.
+Faculty, Staff, and Alumni Books.
 489.